klemens/2i-emulator/README.md

 cargo build --release
 ```

+Note that you need at least rust 1.15.0.
+Use [`rustup`] on windows or if the
+packages of your distribution are too old.

 ## Usage

 You can specify the filename of the program you want to load as a parameter on